pcg79/Reminders-Addon/README.md

 ## TODO

-* Move Reminder popup off to the side
 * Make Reminder popup moveable
 * Add an "on hover" tooltip for the Reminders with some info (like Alt+Click = delete)
 * Implement "not equal to" operation